The I, Orfeo series is the story of a broken heart due to a broken marriage.

 The next morning, I stood at the front of my classroom.
 When I opened my mouth to lecture I instead burst into tears.
 The only thing I could see and hear were Rilke’s words about Orpheus and Eurydice:

 The god put out his hand to stop her, saying,

 with sorrow in his voice: He has turned around--

 For in the aftermath of the events of that sad evening before, I was left as broken-hearted as Orpheus turning to look at Eurydice.

 “I, Orfeo” represents my attempt to process that which I did not expect and of which I could not conceive–even now, several years later; a visual allusion to what I felt and experienced.
 Creating it was heart-wrenching, challenging, and yet strangely affirming; filled with despair but also cathartic.

-The photographs here represent the entire story via an incomplete subset of the images.
+The set of 10 photographs here on this site represent the entire story via an incomplete subset of the images.
 Ultimately, I intend to create a small edition handmade artist photobook using the complete series.
 I shot the landscape images in Hawai'i and Martha’s Vineyard over a period of several years, mostly using older model iPhones for the slower shutter and 'plastic' look and feel.
 I shot the self-portraits with an iPhone 6s Plus that I jerry-rigged to utilize a Holga plastic lens.
 The flaws in the imagery and the coloring are intentional, there to lend turmoil and emotion to the visual representation.

 In telling only one side of a two-person tale, “I, Orfeo" simultaneously reveals and occludes.
 By unveiling the inherent duality contained within a one-sided telling, it conveys the dichotomy of truth and misrepresentation that are found in perception, memories, and photography itself.